 Here’s a list of the top 6 places in India where Indian are not allowed

 Check out the following 6 places in India where Indians are not allowed, shocked aren’t you?
 We are too!
 Read on and have a look at the places where Indians are prohibited from entering.

 1. Free Kasol Cafe

 Free Kasol Cafe in Himachal’s Kasol village in Kullu district is among those popular places that refuse to serve Indian visitors.
-About 2 years ago, An Indian lady and her British friend told a new channel and posted on a social networking site that they were turned away from the cafe due to the woman’s ethnicity.
+About 2 years ago, An Indian lady and her British friend told a new channel and posted on a social networking site that they have turned away from the cafe due to the woman’s ethnicity.
 Later, the manager told a news channel that he was in a bad mood which caused the situation.
 Well, this doesn’t sound like a good enough reason to turn a customer away.

 2. Uno-In Hotel, Bangalore

 Built-in 2012 in association with Nippon Infrastructure, Uno-In Hotel was established due to the increasing number of Japanese clients in the city.
 The hotel has been in the news many times due to discrimination against Indians.
 They did not entertain Indians and other foreign nationals in their restaurants.
 According to a news report, the hotel has now been shut by Greater Bangalore City Corporation on charges of racial discrimination.